ausnimbus/s2i-nodejs/README.md

 NAME        | Description
 ------------|-------------
+NODE_ENV    | NodeJS runtime mode (default: "production") NPM_RUN     | Select an alternate / custom runtime mode, defined in your `package.json` file's [`scripts`](https://docs.npmjs.com/misc/scripts) section (default: npm run "start").
+These user-defined run-scripts are unavailable while `DEBUG` is in use.
-NODE_ENV    | NodeJS runtime mode (default: "production") DEBUG       | When set to "TRUE", `nodemon` will be used to automatically reload the server while you work (default: "false").
+DEBUG       | When set to "TRUE", `nodemon` will be used to automatically reload the server while you work (default: "false").
 Setting `DEBUG` to "TRUE" will also change the `NODE_ENV` default to "development" (if not explicitly set).
-NPM_RUN     | Select an alternate / custom runtime mode, defined in your `package.json` file's [`scripts`](https://docs.npmjs.com/misc/scripts) section (default: npm run "start").
-These user-defined run-scripts are unavailable while `DEBUG` is in use.
 NODE_ARGS   | Arguments passed to `node`.
 Default is used to auto tune maximum memory.
-HTTP_PROXY  | Use a npm proxy during assembly HTTPS_PROXY | Use a npm proxy during assembly NPM_MIRROR  | Use a custom NPM registry mirror to download packages during the build process
+NPM_MIRROR  | Use a custom NPM registry mirror to download packages during the build process

 ## Versions